Inquirições

-Inquirições were the Royal Portuguese commissions.
-They were put forward by the crown in accomplishing edicts.
+Inquirições were the Royal Portuguese commissions and official reports.
+They were put forward by the crown of Portugal to accomplish royal edicts, primarily through the royal chancery.

 Afonso II instituted (from 1220) inquirições to investigate the nature of holdings and to recover whatever had been illegally taken from the crown.
 This issue was in response to the church's rein over Portuguese land as they supported Afonso's fight in the civil war with Sancho II.
+These included examination of local noble titles and rights, including investigation of properties, lands and incomes against royal charters that had been issued.

 The General Inquirições

 The general Inquirições were issued by King Afonso III in 1258 to investigate the nature of holdings and to recover whatever had been illegally taken from the crown.
 The royal commissions were met with much protest by the prelates as it would have deprived the church of much property.
 Most of the prelates subsequently left the country.